exercism/javascript/concepts/arithmetic-operators/about.md

   2.5 + 3.9; // => 6.5
   ```

-- `-`: The subtraction operator is used to find the differece between two numbers
+- `-`: The subtraction operator is used to find the difference between two numbers
   ```javascipt
   19 - 2; // => 17
   7.4 - 1.2; // => 1.5